cs573-21s/04-multiple-views/README.md

 Technical Acheivements
 ---

-Tooltip
+### Tooltip

--
--I consider this a technical acheivement because of how much debugging it required.
+*I consider this a technical acheivement because of how much debugging it required.
--I was able to get it to appear only on hover and follow the mouse around.
+*I was able to get it to appear only on hover and follow the mouse around.
--This was a really fun way to add more information about what was going on in my vis without cluttering up the screen.
+*This was a really fun way to add more information about what was going on in my vis without cluttering up the screen.

-Scatterplot
+### Scatterplot

--
--This was an extra visualizing element not required for the multiple views assignment.
+*This was an extra visualizing element not required for the multiple views assignment.
--I figured that a dropdown menu would be a fun way to explore more of d3.
+*I figured that a dropdown menu would be a fun way to explore more of d3.

-Functions
+### Functions

--
--This was the first project that I truly came to understand using functions in Javascript.
+*This was the first project that I truly came to understand using functions in Javascript.
--Because I wanted to change certain elements of the chart depending on the brand, I was able to add a lot more "meat" to my functions.
+*Because I wanted to change certain elements of the chart depending on the brand, I was able to add a lot more "meat" to my functions.

 Design Acheivements
 ---

-###CSS
+### CSS
--I played around with a lot of CSS/HTML elements to make this visualization a lot more visually appealing.
+*I played around with a lot of CSS/HTML elements to make this visualization a lot more visually appealing.

-###Theme
+### Theme
--Like the point above, I made a lot of design decisions to stick with a theme of football because the data comes from Superbowl ads.
+*Like the point above, I made a lot of design decisions to stick with a theme of football because the data comes from Superbowl ads.

-###Animations
+### Animations
--For the linked view the bars animate up from the x-axis.
+*For the linked view the bars animate up from the x-axis.
--For the scatterplot, changing the selected brand shifts the lines/dots so it looks easy on the eyes.
+*For the scatterplot, changing the selected brand shifts the lines/dots so it looks easy on the eyes.

 Referenece
 ---